 The dramatic demise of Carillion and the resulting political fallout from the Grenfell tragedy had put an unforgiving spotlight onto outsourcing of government construction projects and public services.
 In its report Ethical Commercialism from 2018, Localis calculated, at a conservative estimate, that English local government alone would be obliged to spend a minimum £30bn to return all local services in house, with costs outstripping any hoped-for- savings from a market worth at least £70bn annually.

 In this context, this writ also extends to how public services are commissioned and delivered by companies working for government.
 In recent years, the Cabinet Office has won plaudits for moving from a purely transactional and contractual relationship to instilling a new procurement ‘playbook’ relationship.
-This boils down to the promise by government on the one hand not to impose burdensome contracts and risk and, on the other, contractors agreeing not to game the system and dupe less commercially savvy public sector counterparts.
+This boils down to the promise by government, on the one hand not to impose burdensome contracts and risk.
+And, on the other, on contractors agreeing not to game the system and dupe less commercially savvy public sector counterparts.

 Procurement reforms will mean enshrining in law the principles of public procurement: